asalmada/x-ray-images-enhancement/README.md

 | Original | UM  | HEF | CLAHE |
 | ------------- | ------------- | ------------- | ------------- |
 ![](images/nonossifying_fibroma2.jpg) | ![](docs/nonossifying_fibroma2_um.jpg) | ![](docs/nonossifying_fibroma2_hef.jpg) | ![](docs/clahe/fibroma2/100_150_5.jpg) |

+There is a reason why these three algorithms are very know in the literature: all of them returned great results involving x-ray images, allowing us to achieve our project's goal, improving the visibility of fractures in both of the cases above.

+It's clear that the CLAHE algorithm, despite being harder to code and optimize, had the best results for our application.
+The only weak point in this strategy is its running time, much more slower than the other two algorithms.

+Concluding, if there's available time for the image analysis to be done, the CLAHE algorithm is the recommended one.
+But if there's not, the UM or HEF can return a satisfatory image without taking so much time.

 ## Authors